Skip to main content

 Targeted Area Information, Income and Purchase Price Limits

-Department of Housing and Urban Development (HUD) Qualified Census Tracts, also known as targeted areas, allow for a higher purchase price and increased income limits, and waive the first-time homebuyer requirement for the MCC program.
+The Department of Housing and Urban Development (HUD) Qualified Census Tracts, also known as targeted areas, allow for a higher purchase price and increased income limits, and waive the first-time homebuyer requirement.

 Targeted Area Purchase Price and Income Limits